LearningComputers/DrawIT/README.md

 # DrawIT
-You need to draw faces
+You need to draw faces.

 Life about Portrait artist who makes accurate art.
+Broken.